thisisshi/site/_posts/2015-07-23-Programming-Interview-Practice.markdown

 categories: interviewprep
 ---

-Fact: I've never done an hones to God, real life, 100% legit coding interview.
+Fact: I've never done an honest to God, real life, 100% legit coding interview.
 At least, I don't think I have.
 I've had the excellent (or perhaps not so excellent) ability to somehow not have to do a particularly hard technical interview... ever.
 So, with graduation coming in _less than a year_, I've decided to brush up on some concepts that I may or may not have forgotten.

 Since teaching a subject is a great indicator that you yourself have learned the information, I've decided to devote at least some of my blog posts to working through the great books that are _Programming Interviews Exposed_ and _Cracking the Coding Interview_.